rsp/ntd/PITCHME.md

 My prediction

-The industry will ignore it until it is "ready"
+The industry will ignore it until it is "ready" and then:

+- startups who provide infrastructure and tooling will get business
+- people who used it "before it was cool" will get more job offers that they can read

+(like it is now with Node.js)

 ---